ncatlab/nlab-content/pages/266.md

 $$
 f^{-1}G = \mathrm{sheafify}(V\mapsto\mathrm{colim}_{V\hookrightarrow f^{-1}W} G(W)) = \mathrm{sheafify}(V\mapsto\mathrm{colim}_{(V\downarrow f^{-1})} G)
 $$
-which is a sheaf and one can analyze this construction to show that $f^{-1}$ is a right adjoint to $f_*$.
+which is a sheaf, and one can analyze this construction to show that $f^{-1}$ is a left adjoint to $f_*$.
 This usage of left Kan extension persists in the more general case of Grothendieck topologies.